rsksmart/RSKIPs/IPs/RSKIP419.md

 #### Proof transaction creation or validation process failure

-A new method, `processPowpegChangeValidation` will be called from the `updateCollections` method.
+A new method, `updateSvpState` will be called from the `updateCollections` method.

-The `processPowpegChangeValidation` will perform some actions if a proposed federation exists depending on this two scenarios:
+The `updateSvpState` will perform some actions if a proposed federation exists depending on this two scenarios:
 - SVP period ended.
 Since the `proposedFederation` still exists, this implies the proof transaction was not received, and therefore that the validation was not successful
     -  The Bridge will emit a new event,